onyx-and-iris/vban-cmd-python/README.md

 # VBAN CMD

-This python interface allows you to get and set Voicemeeter parameter values over a network.
+This python interface allows you to transmit Voicemeeter parameters over a network.

 It may be used standalone or to extend the [Voicemeeter Remote Python API](https://github.com/onyx-and-iris/voicemeeter-api-python)